+ Community and Civic Engagement

 This year, we celebrated several important milestones in affordable housing and economic mobility in Cambridge.
 It was an honor to attend the groundbreaking ceremony for 52 New Street, a new development with Just-A-Start.
 This project will provide 106 new rental homes, including 22 one-bedroom apartments, 62 two-bedroom apartments, and 22 three-bedroom apartments.
 52 New Street is a major milestone for Cambridge, as it is the first project permitted under the Affordable Housing Overlay.
 This overlay, which we worked on for many years, was one of the key initiatives I championed as Co-Chair of the Housing Committee during my first term.
 Additionally.
 I was thrilled to be at the ribbon cutting for Just-A-Start’s Economic Mobility Hub.
 This 70,000-square-foot, mixed-use development brings together an education and job training center, affordable housing, and pre-K.

 I’m also excited to share the progress on a new program my office helped push last term: Refurbished Bikes for Cambridge Residents.
 In partnership with the City’s Community Development Department (CDD) and Cambridge Bike Give Back (CBGB), this program provides free refurbished bikes to income-eligible residents.
 It’s a small but meaningful step toward improving transportation access and sustainability in our community.
+Additionally, the Cambridge Resident Bike Lottery Program helped income-eligible residents get new e-bikes, e-cargo bikes, and/or adaptive bikes for those with chronic disabilities.
+Eligibility was based on participation in government benefit programs (like SNAP, WIC, MassHealth, or Section 8) or income below 65% of the area median.
+Bikes were awarded through a random lottery at participating bike shops.
+Winners also received a $150 voucher for accessories and a $100 maintenance voucher valid for one year.

 Cambridge has also made significant strides in the City’s Zero Waste Master Plan, and as part of my commitment to advancing sustainability and waste management in the city, I have been focusing on ensuring that our initiatives are both equitable and compatible with efforts to expand affordable housing.
 For example, in light of a recent ban on mattress disposal by the Massachusetts Department of Environmental Protection, I introduced a policy order urging the City Manager to work with the Department of Public Works (DPW) to expand the mattress recycling program to include multi-unit residential buildings, starting with affordable housing properties in our city.